The Vicar of Bray (song): Penal Laws and Declaration of Indulgence

 The Penal Laws were laws that upheld the establishment of the Church of England against Protestant nonconformists and Catholics.
 Civil penalties were imposed to those who did not conform.
 When James II of England and VII of Scotland issued two proclamations in 1687 (12 February in Scotland and 4 April in England), he granted broad religious freedom by suspending the penal laws.
 There was open resistance from Anglicans and few clergy read out the indulgence in Church.
 The Vicar of Bray was thus following the King rather than the Church.

 Jesuits

 A Roman Catholic religious order founded by Saint Ignatius of Loyola, the Jesuits were known for the excellence of their academic training, ability to argue against Protestantism using the Bible and personal vow of obedience to the Roman Pontiff.
-From the reign of Queen Elizabeth I of England the priests of the Society of Jesus were especially feared and hated by the Protestants of the British Isles.
+From the reign of Queen Elizabeth I the priests of the Society of Jesus were especially feared and hated by the Protestants of the British Isles.
 English, Scottish, Irish and Welsh Protestants viewed the Jesuits as terrorists, assassins and spies due to the Jesuit practice of sending missionaries incognito into Britain to minister to Catholics, spread the faith and bring back information.
 It was alleged (based on hearsay and the convictions of Jesuits for involvement in the Gunpowder Plot (1605) that the order incited revolt.